Youth on Stage

 About

 Youth on Stage includes creative drama and discovery, imaginative play, movement, rhythm, basic storytelling, and drama games and exercises.
 Participants take part in pantomime, simple vocalization, sensory exploration, creative movement inspired by fairy tales and familiar stories, and small-group performances of simple scenes and songs for family and friends.
-Activities also include learning to use their voices, mirroring movements, using exaggerated expressions to act out emotions, improvisation, character development, learning stage directions, basics of script analysis, scene study, emotional range work, advanced character analysis, exploring various theater genres, exploring directing, basic set design, creating and performing original stories, performing a short scripted play, showcases with several short pieces or scenes, and drum class, and some programs may touch upon musical theater, puppetry, and costume design.
+The program also includes creative play, storytelling, music, learning to use their voices, mirroring movements, using exaggerated expressions to act out emotions, improvisation, character development, using voice and body to tell stories, learning stage directions, basics of script analysis, musical theater, puppetry, costume design, creating and performing original stories, performing a short scripted play, showcases with several short pieces or scenes, scene study, emotional range, advanced character analysis, exploring various theater genres, directing, basic set design, and public performance of a one-act play.
+Youth on Stage is organized as a multi-stage theater curriculum with age-specific groups called Little Stars, Kids on Stage, and Stagecraft Kids Academy.

 • Ages: 3–14 years old